 - In order to ensure some externality and quality assurance of choices made and justifications provided, examiners' nomination forms should be approved at faculty level by the Associate Dean or nominee.

 - It is the responsibility of the member of the supervisory team acting as co-ordinator to ensure that the arrangements for the examination are made, including any arrangements for students with disability-related communication needs (see also paragraph 89 below).

 - The candidate will be examined normally by an external and an internal examiner; in exceptional circumstances, one additional external examiner may be appointed.
 Members of the supervisory team, and other researchers, who have had a substantial involvement in the student's work such that there would be a conflict of interest or potential lack of objectivity, may not be appointed as internal examiners.
 One examiner, either the internal or the external, may be drawn from the upgrade panel/committee (eg: the internal member of staff who acted in the role of independent 'assessor' or an external 'assessor' if used) provided that he/she has had no further material contact with the research project since the upgrade, and that the other examiner is entirely new to the project.
 Examiners, both internal and external, should have sufficient experience and appropriate subject expertise to be able to examine effectively.
 They should also be sensitive to, and take into account in the examining process, individual student differences and diversity.
 Collectively, the examiners should have participated in at least three doctoral examinations.
-As an example, if the external examiner possesses subject expertise but limited examining experience, this may be compensated for by an experienced internal examiner.

 Role of the Main Supervisor in the Examination Process